 She earned a bachelor's in Health Education with a concentration in Community Health at Rhode Island College and a master’s in Healthcare Administration and Management at Salve Regina University.

 "I am excited to connect with like-minded individuals to continue the work to fight for social justice and racial equity, and to eliminate health disparities in Rhode Island.
 I look forward to a full year of opportunities, growth and personal and professional development.
 I am ready to dig deeper and have challenging conversations most people tend to avoid, so I can continue to be a change-maker and better serve the people of Rhode Island," said Sen.

-Jessica Vega of Central Falls is Dunamis Synergy Initiative Director with the West Elmwood Housing Development Corporation.
+Jessica Vega of Central Falls is a Senior Policy Analyst for Rhode Island KIDS COUNT, and a former Dunamis Synergy Initiative Director with the West Elmwood Housing Development Corporation.
 In addition, she is President of the Central Falls City Council President and chairs the Central Falls Juvenile Hearing Board.

 Vega earned her BA in Psychology at Rhode Island College, which recently presented her with a 2022 Faculty of Arts & Sciences Honor Roll Award; and earned an MA in Community Development at Roger Williams University.